IsaacGluck/Sophomore_Scripts/README.md

 Sophomore_Scripts
 =================

-Python scripts written for my sophomore year into to CS class.
+Python scripts written for my sophomore year into to CS class and some basic HTML/CSS work.